Cricket in Colombia: History

 Soon after, in October 2014, Colombia hosted its first international cricket tournament, the Amazon Cup, between Peru, Brazil and Colombia.
 Peru was eliminated in the group stages and Colombia lost the final to Brazil (details of matches below).
 The following year, 2015, Colombia sent its first men's team to the South American Cricket Championships, which is the leading regional cricket competition.

 Colombia hosted both the men and the women's edition of the South American Cricket Championship in 2018 at Los Pinos, Bogota.
 They took part in the men's tournament only, finishing at fourth place.
 The women's edition had WT20I status for the first time as per ICC's announcement.
+Colombia has also hosted T20 international series against Costa Rica (in Bogota in 2010), Mexico (in Barranquilla in 2025) and a Trinidad & Tobago team (in Cali in 2025).
+Colombia has been proposed has host nation again for the 2026 South American Cricket Championships.

-Colombia has participated in every edition of the South American Cricket Championships since 2015 (i.e. 2015, 2016, 2017, 2018, 2019, 2022, 2023, 2024), achieving its best finish of third place in 2023.
+Colombia has participated in every edition of the South American Cricket Championships since 2015 (i.e. 2015, 2016, 2017, 2018, 2019, 2022, 2023, 2024, 2025), achieving its best finish of third place in 2023 and fourth place in 2015, 2018, 2019 and 2025.

 Colombia's status as a non-ICC cricket playing country is increasingly anomalous, since the country has a long history of strong performance, having beaten all the ICC members of the South American and Central American region (Argentina, Brazil, Panama, Brazil, Mexico, Peru and Chile, in some times on multiple occasions) and has an active national cricket scene.
 With a view to taking this forwards, moves to reinvigorate the Colombian Cricket Board commenced again in 2024, with the confirmation of Paul Reid (long-time national team player and current Colombia men's captain, Barranquilla Cricket Club), Lee Bailey (Bogota Cricket Club) and John Wood (father of rising junior and recent Colombian men's player Jean-Paul Wood) as president, secretary and treasurer, respectively.
 A new board and board structure was established in 2024 at a meeting during a national tournament in Barranquilla.
 Representatives of most of the cricket clubs in Colombia (Andrew Farrington - Bogota Bushrangers, Dian Perera - Cali, Travis Crockett and Abhas Srivastava - Medellin, Felix Sullivan - Santa Marta, Andrew Wright - Barranquilla, Karthik Radhakrishna - Bogota Gladiators, Paola Solano - women's cricket) and board advisor Thomas Donegan all joined the group.
 In December 2024, eight years after Cricket Colombia first sought this, the Colombian Ministry of Sports finally recognised the sport of cricket in Colombia in a resolution calling for the establishment of a federation.
-The club formally established under the Colombian Sports law was in Medellin, pursuant to a multi-sports corporation registration in early 2025.
+The first club formally established under the Colombian Sports law was in Medellin, pursuant to a multi-sports corporation registration in early 2025.
+Cricket Colombia S.A.S. was formed as a legal entity to administer the sport in September 2025, with the same board members and advisors as on the former Cricket Colombia board.